 - Removing, stealing, taking or damaging public or private property; and

 - Requiring, encouraging or expecting individuals to participate in activities that are illegal or unlawful or are not consistent with the group's mission or values or the policies of Illinois Tech, including this Code of Conduct.

 9. Disruptive and Disorderly Conduct

-Disorderly or disruptive conduct that is unbecoming of an Illinois Tech student or disruptive to the educational environment.
+Disorderly or disruptive conduct that impacts or could have impacted the educational environment and/or the efficient operations of Illinois Tech.
 Examples of the type of conduct intended to be covered hereby include, but are not limited to:

 a.
 Yelling, cursing, or causing a disturbance;